Mark Eaton (ice hockey)

-Mark Andrew Eaton (born May 6, 1977) is an American former professional ice hockey defenseman who played 13 seasons in the National Hockey League (NHL) for the Philadelphia Flyers, Nashville Predators, Pittsburgh Penguins, and New York Islanders.
+Mark Andrew Eaton (born May 6, 1977) is an American professional ice hockey coach and former defenseman who is the current interim head coach for the Rockford IceHogs of the American Hockey League (AHL).
+He played 13 seasons in the National Hockey League (NHL) for the Philadelphia Flyers, Nashville Predators, Pittsburgh Penguins, and New York Islanders.
 He is the only NHL player to ever come from Delaware.
-He attended John Dickinson High School in the Wilmington suburbs but played his youth hockey across the state line in Pennsylvania.
-He is currently the director of player development for the Chicago Blackhawks.
+He attended John Dickinson High School in the Wilmington suburbs but played his minor hockey across the state line in Pennsylvania.

 Playing career

 Eaton started his post-secondary competition with the Waterloo Black Hawks of the United States Hockey League (USHL).
 He was named second team all-USHL, was the league's third-leading scoring defenseman and was honored with the Curt Hammer Award as the USHL's most gentlemanly player.
 Eaton then moved on to the University of Notre Dame of the Central Collegiate Hockey Association (CCHA).
 In his only season at UND, Eaton was named the CCHA Rookie of the Year after scoring 12 goals with 17 assists for 29 points.